Bringing scientific study data to life with animation

-Scientific studies and clinical trials are usually presented as scientific publications—in a text-heavy format.
+Academic publications present scientific studies and clinical trials in a text-heavy format.
 That means several pages of black print on white paper.
 Multi-clause sentences often more than 5 lines long, loaded with uncommon abbreviations.
 And an incredible amount of data in long, grey tables or confusing diagrams plotting several curves.

 No wonder your colleagues don’t share your enthusiasm about your pivotal phase III 12-week, randomized, double-blind, placebo controlled, multi-center, parallel group clinical trial.
 They can’t understand it.
 For many people, reading text-heavy articles that contain static tables and diagrams isn’t just dull and time-consuming—it’s also not an effective strategy for learning new information.

 Multimedia offers a more promising approach.
 Psychology professor and writer Allan Paivio hypothesized that visual input and verbal input are processed differently in the human mind and the information learned is then organized using mental codes corresponding to these separate representations.
 Because multimedia and interactive tools engage both spatial and verbal memory, the information they present is dually coded – in a way, doubly learned – and is so more likely to stick in the user’s memory.

 Turning your study into a powerful story

 A powerful, multimedia tool to elicit excitement and enthusiasm for communicating study results is an animated video.

 Animation catches the attention of the audience.
 No need to dig through a publication to understand the trial design.
 Study populations can be shown as groups of silhouettes.
 A treatment procedure is no longer a list of words.
 It becomes an animated timeline.
 And analytical methods like an MRI assessment can be transformed from abstractions into a virtual investigation of a study participant.